 Martha Stinson sees Fido as a perfect example of the continuing evolution of the Village, or any enduring, vibrant commercial center.
 Prior to Fido, Jones Pet Shop was the longtime staple in that very spot.
 “Jones Pet Shop was the inspiration for Fido’s name and theme,” Martha shares.
 “Its sign is still on top of Fido’s building, where it has been for decades!
 Newer Nashvillians may not know this connected history.
 We mourned the loss of Jones Pet Shop at the time, and now its replacement is the new Village staple.
 What’s happening in the Village now is the exciting continuation of this kind of ongoing evolution that happens in a healthy, vibrant market.
 We look forward to preserving the historic character of the Village, which makes it unique and authentic, while accommodating natural change.”

 As is true of the rest of the city, change can be seen in the culinary landscape of Hillsboro Village.
 Pancake Pantry, The Villager, Provence Breads & Café and McDougal’s have their names on the list of Hillsboro Village staples alongside Fido.
 Thirty-five years before Fido joined the neighborhood, Pancake Pantry opened their doors — and 56 years later, the line still runs down the block.
 Robert Baldwin opened Pancake Pantry with pancakes and syrups made fresh daily and although it moved just two doors down in the building redeveloped by H.G.
 Hill in 1995, not much else has changed.
 The Villager Tavern garners attention not for its fresh food but for its cheap beer and dive bar atmosphere.
 Down the street, Sportsman’s Grille offers more cold beer, smokey rooms and food that pairs well with a Preds or Titans game.
 Another breakfast and lunch option, Provence Breads & Café opened in 1996.
 Down Belcourt Ave., Nashville’s famous fried chicken has been served at McDougal’s for 14 years.
-Then came Cabana, Jackson’s Bar and Bistro, The Dog, Belcourt Taps, Pizza Perfect and Kay Bob’s Grill & Ale.
+Then came Cabana, The Dog, Belcourt Taps, Pizza Perfect and Kay Bob’s Grill & Ale.

 These eateries have been joined by newcomers: Double Dogs, Revelator Coffee, Jeni’s Splendid Ice Creams, The Grilled Cheeserie Melt Shop, Juice Bar and Rusan’s Sushi & Seafood, with Hopdoddy Burger Bar and others on the way.
 Many of these restaurants (including The Grilled Cheeserie, Juice Bar and the soon-to-come second location for Biscuit Love) fall under the Fresh Hospitality umbrella.
 “We are happy to be investing in Hillsboro Village,” says Partner/Chairman of Fresh Hospitality Matt Bodnar of their expansion into the Village.
 “It’s a great neighborhood that continues to grow and improve, and we are excited to be bringing several Fresh concepts to the area.”